Jan Shrem: Clos Pegase Winery

-After retiring from the publishing business, Shrem relocated to the Napa Valley, where he established Clos Pegase Winery in 1983.
+After retiring from the publishing business, Shrem relocated to the Napa Valley, where he and his wife purchased 50 acres in Calistoga and established Clos Pegase Winery in 1983.
+The winery took its name and label image from Odilon Redon's Pégase, a work in Shrem's art collection.

 In cooperation with the San Francisco Museum of Modern Art, he conducted an architectural design competition for a winery building.
 Out of 96 entries, the winner was Michael Graves, who would design the postmodern Clos Pegase Winery building, which opened in 1987.
+André Tchelistcheff made the winery's first wines, from the 1985 vintage.

-In the Washington Post in 1988, James Conaway said that "Clos Pegase is our first monument to wine as art."
-It was later described by architecture critic Susan Dinkelspiel Cerny as "an interpretation of Classicism in ochre and burnt sienna, with a spare desert feeling."
+In 1988, in the Washington Post, James Conaway said that "Clos Pegase is our first monument to wine as art."

+In 2007, it was described by architecture critic Susan Dinkelspiel Cerny as "an interpretation of Classicism in ochre and burnt sienna, with a spare desert feeling."

+The estate eventually covered 450 acres and included an underground theater and concert hall, with some 350 works from Shrem's art collection displayed in rotation.

-Shrem was well known for delivering a humorous lecture on the 4000 year history of wine as seen through art.
-He calls his presentation "Bacchus the Rascal: A Bacchanalian History of Wine Seen Through 4000 Years of Art".
+Shrem was well known for delivering a humorous lecture on the 4000-year history of wine as seen through art.
+He called his presentation "Bacchus the Rascal: A Bacchanalian History of Wine Seen Through 4000 Years of Art".

-Shrem sold Clos Pegase to Leslie Rudd's Vintage Wine Estates in 2013, when he was 83.
+Shrem sold Clos Pegase to Leslie Rudd's Vintage Wine Estates in 2013, when he was 83; by then the winery produced 25,000 cases annually from 215 acres of vineyards.

 In July 2024, Vintage Wine Estates filed for Chapter 11 bankruptcy protection, with plans to sell all of its assets, including Clos Pegase.
+The winery was subsequently acquired by Jay Adair.

+Art collection

+In May 2023, 17 works from the collection Shrem had formed with Maria Manetti Shrem were offered at Sotheby's in New York under the title "The Art of Giving", with proceeds directed to charitable causes in the arts, music, education and medical research.
+The sale was led by Pablo Picasso's Femme nue couchée jouant avec un chat (1964), which realised $21.2 million with fees; 15 works sold from the collection brought a total of $26.6 million.